-Nonprofit Assistance Program
+Nonprofit COVID-19 Assistance

 Nonprofit Assistance Program grants provide flexible funding to meet a variety of needs, including but not limited to rent, utilities, technology, infrastructure, payroll, insurance, training and personal protective equipment (PPE).
 Funds will provide relief to help nonprofits continue to serve communities.